francoisdoanp/academic-kickstart/content/authors/admin/_index.md

 Hi!
 My name is Francois and I am a Master's student at HEC Montreal.
 When I'm not studying, you are likely to find me in the kitchen or at the gym!

-In this blog, I will mostly detail my journey to become a machine learning developper.
+In this blog, I will mostly detail my journey to become a machine learning engineer.

 A little bit of backstory: